IsidroZ98/Amazon-Selenium/README.md

 # Will come back to this :)
-## Templated project using Selenium-Java, Cucumber, TestNG
+## Templated project using Selenium-Java, Cucumber, JUnit
 ### Updated Bonnie Garcia dependency CVE alert